Hi, I’m Carly

 I’m a grief and trauma therapist (LCSW) specializing in EMDR, somatic therapy, and nervous system-based work.

-My approach combines evidence-based therapy with real, human connection so you can feel more regulated in your body, clearer in your decisions, and more connected in your relationships.
+My goal is for you to feel more regulated in your body, clearer in your decisions, and happier in your relationships ~ without spending years in therapy to get there.

 How I Work

-I use humor and human connection to support your therapeutic goals.
+I use humor and connection to support your therapeutic goals.

 I come to our sessions genuinely curious about your story, your parts, and your way of seeing the world.

-• No matter what you're going through or feeling, no matter how intense or confusing.
+No matter what you're going through or feeling, no matter how intense or confusing or shameful feeling… you won’t convince me you’re bad.

 Suicidal thoughts are welcome here, so are the other “taboos” like sex, drugs, fantasy, and money.

-Your whole self is appreciated – the good, the bad, and the perfectly ugly.
+Your whole self is appreciated…the good to the perfectly ugly.

 There's no judgment, just a gentle place to explore and build trust with each part of you.